ellisonleao/gruvbox.nvim/README.md

 # gruvbox.nvim

-A port of [gruvbox community](https://github.com/gruvbox-community/gruvbox) theme to lua.
+A port of [gruvbox community](https://github.com/gruvbox-community/gruvbox) theme to lua with [treesitter](https://github.com/nvim-treesitter/nvim-treesitter) support!

 Please note that this plugin is under active development right now, so the status for it is still alpha.

 # Installing